captaindreng/captaindreng/README.md

 - 📫 How to reach me ... dm me hii at @captain_dreng
 - 😄 Pronouns: ... he/him/his
 - ⚡ Fun fact: ... i do crazy stuff
+- doing stuff and enjoying life thats i go in life i never have taken the risks that i want to take but hey there always time for that in life,
 <!---
 captaindreng/captaindreng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.